 23 In the inner sanctuary he made a pair of cherubim of olive wood, each ten cubits high [about 15 ft / 4.5 metres].

 24 One wing of the first cherub was five cubits long, and the other wing five cubits--ten cubits from wing tip to wing tip.

 25 The second cherub also measured ten cubits, for the two cherubim were identical in size and shape.

 26 The height of each cherub was ten cubits.

 27 He placed the cherubim inside the innermost room of the temple, with their wings spread out.
 The wing of one cherub touched one wall, while the wing of the other touched the other wall, and their wings touched each other in the middle of the room.

 6 The priests then brought the ark of the LORD's covenant to its place in the inner sanctuary of the temple, the Most Holy Place, and put it beneath the wings of the cherubim.

 7 The cherubim spread their wings over the place of the ark and overshadowed the ark and its carrying poles.

 1 Kings 8:6-7

-In Ezekiel's vision he also describes another type of angelic beings that seem to be associated with the Cherubim.
+In Ezekiel's vision he also describes another type of angelic beings (known as 'living creatures') that seem to be associated with the Cherubim.
 Their description is even more strange, to our eyes 6.

 15 As I looked at the living creatures, I saw a wheel on the ground beside each creature with its four faces.